When is mortgage recasting the right choice?

 How much does a mortgage recast cost?

 Kerr said there is usually a small fee of about $250 for a mortgage recast.
-This is a small cost compared to refinancing closing costs, which range from 2% to 6%.
+This is substantially lower than refinancing closing costs, which range from 2% to 6%.

 How many times can I recast my mortgage?

-It depends on the lender, but some don’t have limits on the number of times you can recast your loan.
+It depends on the lender; some don’t have limits on the number of times you can recast your loan.
 Also, some lenders will not recast mortgages that have prior modifications.

 How will I know if I am eligible for mortgage recasting?

 Ask your lender if it offers mortgage recasting.
-Those that do have specific requirements for qualification.
-Some government-backed loans, like FHA or VA loans, generally don’t qualify for a loan recast.
+Those that do may have specific requirements for qualification.
+Government-backed loans from the FHA, USDA or VA don’t qualify for a loan recast.

 Bottom line